 Occasionally the journal also publishes Tate strategy documents and reports.
 These are not peer reviewed but are included in the journal as they offer information on and insights into the work of museums today.

 Academic Advisory Board

 Tate Papers is guided by subject specialists at Tate and by an Academic Advisory Board of leading academic researchers representing the journal’s disciplinary breadth.
-Board members serve a maximum of four years.
 The Board currently comprises:

 Dr Jo Applin, Courtauld Institute of Art, University of London

 Professor Aviva Burnstock, Courtauld Institute of Art, University of London

 Professor Martin Hammer, University of Kent